Oneflow-Inc/oneflow-documentation/en/docs/contribute/intro.md

-As an open source infrastructure with prominent core competitiveness and high barriers, OneFlow is still in rapid iteration and improvement.
+As an open source infrastructure framework with prominent competitiveness and solid foundation, OneFlow is still in rapid development and improvement.

 OneFlow can't grow without the friends who love open source.
 Every line of code you contribute, every issue you submit, every bug you report, even every question you ask, is precious to OneFlow.

 ## Grow up with OneFlow

-Whether it's contributing code, adding API docstring, fixing bugs and submiting issues, reviewing code ...
+Contributing code, adding API docstring, fixing bugs and submiting issues, reviewing code ...

 OneFlow looks forward to your help in every way.